-The two broad types of Spanish capital companies are: the corporation (sociedad anónima or SA) and the limited liability company (sociedad de responsabilidad limitada or SL).
-The share capital of a Spanish corporation is divided into shares (acciones) that can be represented by (registered or bearer) certificates or by book entries.
+- The two broad types of corporate enterprises are: the Spanish corporation (sociedad anónima or SA) and the Spanish limited liability company (sociedad de responsabilidad limitada or SL).
+The capital stock of a Spanish corporation is divided into shares (acciones) that can be represented by (registered or bearer) certificates or by book entries.
 The capital of a Spanish limited liability company is divided into participations (participaciones sociales) that are not securities in character, cannot be represented by certificates or book entries, or called tradeable shares of stock.
-For the purposes of this document, both shares and participations will be referred to as shares.

-Article 106 of the Spanish Capital Companies Law requires SL share transfers to be recorded in a public document.
-Despite the fact that Spanish law only requires the intervention by a public authenticating official where shares are represented by bearer certificates and the transfer is not performed with the participation or mediation of a broker, dealer or credit institution, it is the usual practice for share transfers to be documented also in a public deed executed before a notary.

-The bylaws of Spanish corporations and limited liability companies usually contain restrictions on the transfer of shares, which must be taken into account and considered for the purposes of a share transfer.

-Article 143 and 150 of the Spanish Capital Companies Law do not allow financial assistance by a third party to be provided for the purchase of the corporation's own shares or the shares of its controlling company, in the case of a Spanish corporation, and for the purchase of its own shares or those issued by a company in the group to which it belongs, in the case of a Spanish limited liability company.
+For the purposes of this document, both shares and participations, will be referred to as shares. - Article 106 of the Spanish Capital Companies Law requires share transfers to be recorded in a public document.
+Despite the fact that Spanish law only requires the intervention by a public authenticating official where shares are represented by bearer certificates and the transfer is not performed with the participation or mediation of a broker-dealer, or of a credit institution, it is usual practice for share transfers to be documented also in a public deed executed before a notary. - The bylaws of Spanish corporations and limited liability companies usually contain restrictions on the transfer of shares, which must be taken into account and considered for the purposes of a share transfer. - Article 143 and 150 of the Spanish Capital Companies Law do not allow financial assistance to be provided for the purchase of the corporation's own shares or the shares of its controlling company, by a third party in the case of a Spanish corporation, and for the purchase of its own shares or those issued by a company in the group to which it belongs, in the case of a Spanish limited liability company.